zmalone/chef-web-docs/source/controls-for-compliance/ubuntu/create-a-basic-audit-control/6/_index.md

 [COMMENT] As your infrastructure code grows in complexity, you can temporarily set `audit_mode` in your <code class="file-path">.kitchen.yml</code> to `:disabled` to disable audit tests so that you can first verify that your configuration code works.
 Then you can enable audit mode to ensure that the working configuraiton also passes audit.

 Congratulations.
-The ownership of your web content changes from `root` to `web_admin` and your audit tests now pass!
+The ownership of your web content changed from `root` to `web_admin` and your audit tests now pass!